Benjamin1919/sNGINX/README.md

 ## Feature
 - Including almost all the official modules (except perl, otel, njs and experimental modules)
 - With HTTP/3 support
-- Built with latest release source code of nginx, openssl and other dependencies
+- Built with the latest release source code of nginx, openssl and other dependencies
 - Statically compiled on Debian and packaged by distroless
 - The size of this image is less than 20MB, much smaller than the official nginx image
 - Safer than the official nginx image thanks to distroless (no shell inside the image)
+- Daily check the latest version of nginx and build a new image if a new version comes out
+- Add webp support for http_image_filter_module

 ## Usage
 Before creating a docker container, you should do these things on your host: